 We sponsor a number of events that allow the community to become more familar with the cemeteries and the stories of the earlier members of our community.

-In addition, there is an annual grave stone cleaning session that helps keep the grave stones in better condition by removing dirt, lichen and other materials whose actions detoriate the condition and legbility of the old grave stones.
+In addition, there are annual grave stone cleaning sessions that help keep the grave stones in better condition by removing dirt, lichen and other materials whose actions detoriate the condition and legbility of the old grave stones.

 Newsletters contain interesting facts about the Bedford, NH cemeteries as well as information on upcoming events and work shops.

 Select Newsletters and other articles from the following lists below.